 Summary: decision on aboriginal rights under s.
 35(1) of the Constitution Act, 1982

-Whether Mohawks of Akwesasne have the right to bring goods across St. Lawrence River (from U.S to Canada) for purposes of trade without paying custom duties.
+Whether Mohawks of Akwesasne have the right to bring goods across the St. Lawrence River (from U.S. to Canada) for purposes of trade without paying customs duties.

 Location: U.S, Canada, St. Lawrence River

-Summary: Conflict over lack of consultation prior to the federal approval of a road which would run through the Mikisew Reserve, land guaranteed by Treaty 8 (1899).
-Despite qualifications in the treaty about possible development of the land by the government, objections to the road went beyond the closure of hunting/trapping areas to the possible negative effects on traditional lifestyle practices in the area.
+Summary: Conflict over lack of consultation before the federal approval of a road which would run through the Mikisew Reserve, land guaranteed by Treaty 8 (1899).
+Despite qualifications in the treaty about the possible development of the land by the government, objections to the road went beyond the closure of hunting/trapping areas to the possible negative effects on traditional lifestyle practices in the area.

 Location: The area surrendered to the Crown under Treaty 8 covers 840,000 square kilometres of what is now northern Alberta, northeastern British Columbia, northwestern Saskatchewan and the southern portion of the Northwest Territories.

 Indigenous communities involved: Big Island Lake Cree Nation, Lesser Slave Lake Indian Regional Council, Treaty 8 First Nations of Alberta, Treaty 8 Tribal Association, Blueberry River First Nations and Assembly of First Nations

 Summary: The Ermineskin Nation and the Samson Nation, bands entitled to financial, among other, benefits under Treaty 6 of 1876, filed claims that the Crown had failed in its fiduciary obligations to them.
 This was based on what they saw as refusal or neglect of the Crown to make prudent investments in the oil and gas royalties it collected and held for the bands under the terms of the treaty.